purescript/documentation/errors/TypeSynonymInstance.md

 ## Fix

-If a type is wrapped in a [Newtype](https://github.com/purescript/documentation/blob/master/language/Types.md#newtypes) instead, it is considered a different type than the underlying type by the type checker.
+A [newtype](https://github.com/purescript/documentation/blob/master/language/Types.md#newtypes) declaration generates a brand new type; instead of introducing a synonym for an existing type.
+However, the runtime representation is the same.
 Newtypes can have type class instances declared for them:

 ```purescript
 newtype Mass = Mass Number